-Some medical conditions may preclude a person from driving a Group 2 vehicle but they may still be eligible to hold a full or short period licence for a private vehicle, for example, early dementia.
+- There are generally longer non-driving periods prescribed for Group 2 vehicle drivers compared with private vehicles, for example, after a seizure or heart attack. - Some medical conditions may preclude a person from driving a Group 2 vehicle but they may still be eligible to hold a full or short period licence for 1-3 years for a Group 1, for example, implanted cardiac defibrillator.